balqui/degais/paper/paper.md

 patterns with other items.

-Subsequently, we demonstrated in [@CoIn] how the visualization of various sorts of Gaifman structures lead to better understanding of a fully anonymized dataset of patient diagnostics and conditions from a local hospital.
+Subsequently, we demonstrated in [@CoIn] how the visualization of various sorts of Gaifman structures leads to better understanding of a fully anonymized dataset of patient diagnostics and conditions from a local hospital.